BrilliantPlugins/media-thumbnail-enlarger/readme.txt

 = Is there an options screen where I can set a custom thumbnail size? =

-Not yet!
+Yes!
+Just go to _Settings: Media_ and look for "Media Library Thumbnails".

+Note that this will not appear if the size has been hardcoded (see next FAQ).

+= Is there a way to hardcode the custom thumbnail size? =

 To set a custom size, add the line below to functions.php (or a plugin) and adjust the dimensions as needed.

 `add_image_size( 'mte_thumbnail', 300, 300, true );`

-= I chose a custom thumbnail size, but the thumbnails are not appearing at that size? =
+= I chose a custom thumbnail size.
+Why aren't the thumbnails appearing at that size? =

-You may need to rebuild your thumbnails (just that size): https://wordpress.org/plugins/ajax-thumbnail-rebuild/
+You may need to rebuild your thumbnails: https://wordpress.org/plugins/ajax-thumbnail-rebuild/

 Or install WP_Thumb so they can be generated on the fly: http://wordpress.org/plugins/wp-thumb/

 == Changelog ==

+= 1.2 =
+* Add size options to Settings: Media
+* FAQ revisions

 = 1.1.1 =
 * Fix archive icon color